dret/webconcepts/concepts/link-relation/status.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/status"
 title:         "Link Relation: status"
+concept-name:  Link Relation
+concept-value: status
 description: "The \"status\" link relation type can be used to link to such a status resource, allowing service consumers to retrieve status information about a Web service's status.
 Such a link may not be available from all resources provided by a Web service, but from key resources such as a Web service's home resource."
 ---